asu-cis-capstone/lovingpaw/User Feedback/READMEv03.md

 * Added a new site logo to increase visual appeal
 * Added borders to help distinguish frontpage sections
 * Will discuss news section and resource section with client
-* Testing new theme will better visual appeal
+* Testing new theme with better visual appeal

 #Contributors